StefanKreidel/bash-magic/metacp/README.md

 ## How it works

+📃 I have written an entire [blog post](https://www.stefankreidel.io/blog/media-exif-copy) about this topic which goes into more details about the backgrounds and how the script works.
+Feel free to check it our.

 This bash script loops over all files found in the `--destination` folder, searches for the "same" files int the `--source` folder and simply copies the original EXIF metadata over.

 The filenames are compared case-insensitive and the file extension (.jpg, .mp4, .mkv) are ignored in both cases.
 This means that: